 The difference is in the ride feel.
 The CORE may feel less realistic.
 But you would have to ride the trainers side by side.

-The accuracy might be more important for you, depending on your fitness goals.
+Depending on your fitness goals, accuracy might be more important.
 But the 1% difference is easy to forget.
-The following table shows the watt differences.
+The following table shows the watt differences at different power outputs and accuracy levels.

 Accuracy | 250W | 500W | 1000W | 2000W |